 Tips for getting started with Home Coffee Roasting

-The green beans can be roasted as origins and then after roasting they can be blended to achieve the desired result.
-Alternatively green bean varieties can be blended first and then roasted.
+Ideally the green beans can be roasted as origins and then after roasting they can be blended to achieve the desired result.
+Alternatively green bean origin varieties can be blended first and then roasted.
 It is important to make sure that the correct weight is roasted as origin beans can vary considerable in density and weight.

 Some bean varieties are more suited to a darker roast and some are more enjoyable as a lighter roast.
-Just enjoy experimenting to work out how you like it.
+Just enjoy experimenting to discover how you like it best.

 An interesting variation to the overall flavour profiles can be achieved by mixing darker roasted beans of the same origin with a batch of lighter roasted beans of the same type.
 Perhaps start with a 50/50 mix and vary to suit your preferences.